BunsenFeng/TwiBot-20/README.md

 Q: I only found at most 10 followers and 10 followings per user.
 I thought It was supposed to be all set of followings and followers.

 A: We use a controlled-BFS approach to select users in TwiBot-20.
 Specifically, we expand a user's 10 followers and followings to include in TwiBot-20 for each iteration.
 As a result, we only include these 10 followers and followings in the dataset as users connected by these edges both exist in TwiBot-20.
 If you are interested in all follow relationships of a specific user, you can retrieve the information with the user ID.

+Q: What is train.json, dev.json, test.json and support.json?

+A: These four files contain the training, validation, test and support set of TwiBot-20.
+As for the support set, "In order to preserve the dense graph structure follow relationship forms, we also provide unsupervised users as the support set of TwiBot-20."
+(Sec.
+4.5) The support set could also enable semi-supervised learning.